Memorabilia Sales

 I sell books, jazz magazines, photos, and other ephemera on Ebay, seller ID TroyStreetSales.
 View my current eBay listings.

-This original flyer is printed on plain paper and measures 5.5 x 8.5 inches (14 x 21.5 cm).
-Some rounding on the corners, otherwise condition is near mint.
-Price: $34.
+This flyer is printed on plain paper and measures 8-1/2 x 11 inches.
+I’m grading it very fine only because the paper has yellowed a bit over the years–else the condition is near mint.
+The Troy Street Images watermark does not appear on the actual flyer.
+Price: $29.
 Contact me for more information or to purchase.

 Club Ruby was a small room on Baisley Boulevard in Queens, across the street from what were then the grounds of St Albans Naval Hospital (today’s Roy Wilkins Park).
 In 1966-67, New York promoter Jim Harrison presented some sessions that were every bit as hip as what was happening in Manhattan.
 On May 19, 1966, the club hosted a tribute to Fats Navarro, Clifford Brown and Booker Little.
 Featured were seven top trumpeters of the mid-1960s: Freddie Hubbard, Blue Mitchell, Bill Hardman, Tommy Turrentine, Richard Williams, Lonnie Hillyer and Charles Tolliver.
 Tenor saxophonist Joe Henderson also played.

 This original flyer is printed on lightweight plain paper and measures 5.5 x 8.5 inches (14 x 21.5 cm).
-Condition is very fine.
-The handbill came back from the print shop with the image a bit off-center on the page.
-Price: $34.
+The flyer came back from the print shop with the image a bit off-center on the page.
+Condition is fine.
+Small pinhole in bottom left, light stains and some wrinkling along the bottom edge, A 1/4-inch closed tear on the bottom edge.
+Price: $26.
 Contact me for more information or to purchase.

 Flyer: Slug's, New York City, Oct/Nov 1966